 The Venus Mahadasha - twenty years in length under the Vimshottari sequence - is the primary activation window for Lakshmi Yoga.
 Because Venus is the central planet of the yoga, its own Mahadasha automatically activates the yoga at the most fundamental level.
 A native running Venus Mahadasha while carrying Lakshmi Yoga typically experiences the most concentrated period of Lakshmi-flavoured fortune in their life.

 What that looks like in practice depends on the chart's other supports.
-For some natives, Venus Mahadasha brings marriage to a fortunate or refined partner, with the new household carrying the Lakshmi signature of grace and abundance.
+For some people, Venus Mahadasha brings marriage to a fortunate or refined partner, with the new household carrying the Lakshmi signature of grace and abundance.
 For others, it brings a major elevation in cultural standing, a significant inheritance event, a creative or artistic recognition, or a sustained period of refined comfort and material plenty.
-The specific event varies; the underlying texture is consistent — fortune arrives, often without aggressive seeking, and arrives with grace.
+The specific event varies, but the underlying texture is consistent - fortune arrives, often without aggressive seeking, and arrives with grace.

 Within the Venus Mahadasha, the Antardashas of Jupiter and Mercury are the sharpest sub-period triggers in Lakshmi Yoga charts.
-Venus-Jupiter combines the two natural benefics in a yoga that is structurally aligned with both dharma (Jupiter) and grace (Venus); this is often the most prosperous sub-period in the Venus Mahadasha.
-Venus-Mercury brings refined commerce, artistic expression, and the verbal-cultural dimension of the Lakshmi-current; many marriages, business partnerships, or cultural breakthroughs are dated to this Antardasha.
+Venus-Jupiter combines the two natural benefics in a yoga that is structurally aligned with both dharma (Jupiter) and grace (Venus).
+This is often the most prosperous sub-period in the Venus Mahadasha.
+Venus-Mercury brings refined commerce, artistic expression, and the verbal-cultural dimension of the Lakshmi-current.
+Many marriages, business partnerships, or cultural breakthroughs are dated to this Antardasha.

 9th Lord Period and Jupiter Mahadasha

-For Virgo and Aquarius ascendants — the two pure Lakshmi-lagnas — Venus is itself the 9th lord, so the Venus Mahadasha is also the 9th-lord period.
+For Virgo and Aquarius ascendants - the two pure Venus-led Lakshmi lagnas - Venus is itself the 9th lord, so the Venus Mahadasha is also the 9th-lord period.
 This is a particularly potent overlap.
 The 9th-lord period brings fortune, dharmic events, paternal-line developments, and religious or higher-learning experiences.
 When the 9th lord is also Venus carrying Lakshmi Yoga, this period of life often becomes the most visibly fortunate stretch of years.

 Jupiter Mahadasha - sixteen years long - is the second important activation window even though Jupiter is not directly part of Lakshmi Yoga in most formations.
 Jupiter is the natural significator of the 9th house, of fortune and dharma in general, and of guru, blessings, and benefic flow.
 So Jupiter Mahadasha brings out the dharma-component of Lakshmi Yoga even when Venus's own Mahadasha is not running.
 Jupiter's Antardasha of Venus within Jupiter Mahadasha - or Venus Mahadasha with Jupiter Antardasha - both produce sharp dharma-grace events: marriages, religious initiations, major mentor-events, fortune through senior allies, or recognition for refined cultural work.